Understanding the Key Difference Between BPO and Call Centers

 A BPO firm usually handles all processes:

-• Outbound Calls.
-Sales and telemarketing are business processes handled by an outbound call center.
+- Outbound Calls.
+An outbound call center is responsible for handling business processes like sales and telemarketing.
 Salespeople reach out to prospective leads to promote their businesses and sell products or services.

 4. Service Delivery Model